How to Know if a Line is Parallel: A thorough look

 Q: Can three or more lines be parallel?

 A: Yes, absolutely.
-Think of the parallel lines on a sheet of ruled paper – many lines can be parallel to each other.
+Now, think of the parallel lines on a sheet of ruled paper – many lines can be parallel to each other.
 The principle of equal slopes applies to any number of lines.

 Q: How do I determine parallelism if the lines are represented graphically but not by equations?